Confession: I hate math…

 - Eliminating the money-fight.
 Couples fight about money more than anything else, and for good reason.
 Floundering in debt, conflicting spending styles, or large income gaps can be crazy stressful.
 Communicating and getting on the same page about your finances makes for a happier relationship.

-I hope you’re convinced that personal finance isn’t limited to math whizzes.
-It’s all about making use of the tools available and finding your own twist to keep things interesting…no math skills required.
+I hope I’ve convinced you that personal finance isn’t limited to math whizzes.
+It’s all about making use of the tools available and finding your own twist to keep things interesting.
+No math skills required.

 Which side of the spectrum do you fall on?
 Total math pro or avoid it at all costs?